Seagate/cortx-prvsnr/cli/README.md

 4. salt master-minion connections are configured
 5. networks are configured
 6. cluster and release pillars are adjusted
-7. EOS Stack is installed
+7. CORTX Stack is installed

-### start-eos
+### start-cortx

-Starts all EOS services either on remote host or locally.
+Starts all CORTX services either on remote host or locally.

-Restart EOS services if `--restart` flag is explicitly specified.
+Restart CORTX services if `--restart` flag is explicitly specified.

 As of now the script performs the same operations for cluster and single node installations.
 But that might be changed in future.